Robotic pool cleaner: Spend less time cleaning the pool and more relaxing by it

 8. Blue Wave by Aquafirst Robot Pool Cleaner

 A simple plug in and go pool cleaner, the Blue Wave NE3290F will clean and scrub your pool and claims to do the walls, although users experience seems to contradict this.
-The duals rear and front scrubbing brushes ensure a good quality and quick clean.
+The dual rear and front scrubbing brushes ensure good quality and quick clean.
+The Blue Wave NE3290F offers excellent value with a surprisingly thorough clean for the lower end price tag.

 This unit contains front and rear scrub brushes.